-Installing the Monitor board may require that you remove or reposition one or more currently installed boards to make room for the new board or to meet internal cabling constraints.
+Installing the Analog Composite I/O board may require that you remove or reposition one or more currently installed boards to make room for the new board or to meet internal cabling constraints.
 When unplugging boards you may also find it necessary to remove the screw mounting an adjacent circuit board, and in the case of some short circuit boards, it might be necessary to remove an adjacent tall circuit board to ease removal of the shorter board.

-Use the following procedure to unplug circuit boards from the motherboard.
+Use the following procedure to unplug a circuit board from the motherboard.